About Transport for the North

 Published in February 2019, this is our principal policy document and informs how Government, Network Rail, Highways England and HS2 Ltd can work with partners in the North to deliver investment that can transform the economy.

 The North’s civic and business leaders came together with one voice to approve the bold plan for infrastructure investment in the North.
-Gathering in Sheffield in February, they launched the Strategic Transport Plan to a room of over 300 delegates at Transport for the North’s inaugural conference.
+Almost two years on from its launch, we have made great strides in calling for change in how transport is planned, funded and delivered for our region.

-Guests were welcomed by Gracie, aged 6, from Sheffield, who outlined why our work is so important for her generation.
+Gracie, aged 6, from Sheffield, outlined why our work is so important for her generation.

 There are a number of ambitious programmes which form the foundation of Transport for the North’s work:

 Northern Powerhouse Rail

 Northern Powerhouse Rail is our ambitious plan for a rail network that will provide fast, frequent and reliable links between the North’s biggest city regions and its largest airport.
 It will be a prominent area of activity for TfN in the coming year.

 The emerging vision is to deliver a step change in connectivity, combining new, upgraded and already planned lines and fully integrating with HS2.
 Delivered over 30 years, the project will improve East-West connections and offer a radical change in journey times – boosting productivity and creating more opportunities across the North.

 The next stage of the planning process – a Strategic Outline Case – is due to be submitted to Government in March 2021.

 Find out more about Northern Powerhouse Rail here.